scintlabs/scint/README.md

 # Scint

-The Scint project is an exploration into the capabilities and potential of OpenAI's GPT-4 and other foundational LLMs.
+Scint is a robust intelligent assistant framework designed to augment and enhance knowledge work.
+At its core, it's a conversational chat bot with writing, coding, and research capabilities.
 ## Overview

 Scint is an AI-powered assistant designed with a Command-Line Interface (CLI) for interaction.
 The project showcases modularity, extensibility, and a blend of synchronous and asynchronous operations to ensure efficient multitasking.